wolfwood/tryadactyl/README.md

 	* [assembly.scad](assembly.scad) - my personal skeleton-edition style keyboard
 	* [debug.scad](debug.scad) - my closed-case keyboard experimentation

+# Usage

+To view the keyboard assembled, run `openscad assembly.scad`.
+Within [assembly.scad](assembly.scad) the base plate is generated in debug mode with just shows the strut mount placement, so the strut heights can be manually adjusted, and so that renders are faster.
+To see the full keyboard, find the line `base_plate(debug=true);` and change to `false`.

+For printing, the `fingers.scad`, `plate.scad` and `thumb.scad` models can be used to obtain separate parts. trying to print the whole assembly as is would be unlikely to succeed.
+I like to use the commandline to invoke openscad for renders, like the following `openscad -q --hardwarnings --render -o things/plate.stl plate.scad`.

 # TODO
   * key (profile & switch/well) configuration architecture
     - [ ] add and test SA profile support